Reinforcement Learning and Machine ethics:a systematic review: Survey methodology

 \subsection{Selection process}

-A total of 605 papers were further filtered based on relevance to RL and machine ethics (ME).
+A total of 921 papers were further filtered based on relevance to RL and machine ethics.
 We included only journal articles, conference papers, and book chapters which were published before 4th January 2024.
-The diagram on Figure~\ref{fig:selection-process} shows the elimination process we used to arrive at the final list of manuscripts.
+The diagram in Figure~\ref{fig:selection-process} shows the elimination process we used to arrive at the final list of manuscripts.

-After applying this selection criteria, we ended up with 62 papers for review.
-Subsequently, we conducted a more focused review by filtering the papers based on their relevance to both machine ethics and RL, resulting in a total of 48 papers.
+After applying these selection criteria, we ended up with 87 papers for review.
+Subsequently, we conducted a more focused review by filtering the papers based on their relevance to both machine ethics and RL, resulting in a total of 59 articles.
+Some examples of papers excluded from the 87 papers are \cite{butlin_ai_2021,hadfield-menell_cooperative_2016,serramia18}.
+For example, Hadfield-Menell et al. \cite{hadfield-menell_cooperative_2016} specifically examined the issue of value alignment in conjunction with reinforcement learning methodologies, approaching the problem from a robotics-centric paradigm.
+The term ``values'', as articulated by these researchers, pertains to the imperative for robotic systems to exhibit behaviours that are congruent with established human decision-making protocols, as opposed to adhering to a specific ethical framework or moral philosophy.
+On the other hand, Serramia et al. \cite{serramia18}, while making ``reinforcement learning'' references, do not explicitly modify an existing RL algorithm to encode ethics.
 In the next section, we delve deeper into the taxonomy creation and review process.